rwbl/domoticz-homeautomation-workbook/scripts/README.md

 ## Domoticz Homeautomation Workbook Scripts

 ### Explore Scripting
-The files starting with explore_automation_events_.md contain various test or initially used scripts, whilst exploring dzVents Lua, Lua, Python and Blockly.
+The files _explore_automation_events_<name>.md_ contain various test or initially used scripts, whilst exploring dzVents Lua, Lua, Python and Blockly.
 These scripts are not used anymore but kept as learning reference.

 ### dzVents